TelemetryHarbor/harbor-docs/docs/data-ingestion/python.md

 1. Import the necessary libraries
 2. Set up the API endpoint and your API key
-3. Create a dictionary with your sensor data
+3. Create a dictionary with your ship data
 4. Send a POST request to the API endpoint
 5. Print the response